Kelsey Kinnamon

 Serving athletes in Ivy League, ACC, Sunbelt, American and several other conferences

-Working with numerous athletes representing Team USA and holding American and world records
+Serving numerous athletes representing Team USA and holding American and world records

 -

 Kinnamon, K., Li, Q., Day, N., & Chiang, L. Becoming a Sport Psychologist: A CQR Investigation of Preparation and Pathways.
-Lecture accepted for presentation at the Annual Association for Applied Sport Psychology Annual Conference in October, 2026.
+Lecture accepted for presentation at the Annual Association for Applied Sport Psychology Conference in October, 2026.

 Bean, W., & Kinnamon, K. (October, 2025).
 When the Evidence Runs Out: Navigating Challenges in Planned Disruption Implementation.
 Lecture presented at the Association for Applied Sport Psychology Annual Conference, Montreal, Canada.

-Kinnamon, K, & Bean, W. (October, 2024).
+Kinnamon, K, & Bean, W.(October, 2024).
 Disrupting the Norm: Investigating the Use of Planned Disruptions Among Elite Olympic Weightlifting Coaches.
 Lecture presented at the Association for Applied Sport Psychology Annual Conference, Las Vegas, NV.

 Bean, W., & Kinnamon, K. (October, 2023).
 What Do We Teach When We Teach Undergraduate Introductory Sport Psychology?
 A Content Analysis.
 Poster presented at the Association for Applied Sport Psychology Annual Conference, Orlando, FL.